Writing the Pandemic

 Campus and Classroom Protocols – masking, distancing, and cleaning;

-One of the first books published about this theme, Writing the Pandemic includes reflections by a writing instructor and his students together with ready-to-use assignments.
-It is written in a lively style by the author of English Composition Teacher's Guidebook, Tom Mulder, an award-winning instructor who teaches at Grand Rapids Community College in Michigan.
+An original compilation of material on this theme, Writing the Pandemic includes reflections by a highly experienced writing instructor and his students together with ready-to-use assignments.
+It is written in a lively style by the author of English Composition Teacher’s Guidebook, Tom Mulder, an award-winning instructor who teaches at Grand Rapids Community College in Michigan.

-With each chapter, the author includes an example of his notes blogged at intervals during critical incidents of the unfolding coronavirus as well as individual students’ stories along with their photographs, both inside composition classrooms adapted for distanced learning and writing or working from home.
+With each chapter, the author offers selected notes blogged at intervals during critical incidents in the unfolding coronavirus as well as individual students’ stories along with their photographs, both inside composition classrooms adapted for distanced learning and writing or working from home.
+He also presents questions for reflection and his own speculations about the future that are sure to stimulate readers’ own thoughts about what has changed, and how much, as a result of the pandemic, and about what writing instruction will look like going forward.

 Published: Sep 1, 2023